The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Important safety information:

-- Carry an identification card at all times that says you taking this medication.
+- Carry an ID card at all times that says you take Amevive.

-- LAB TESTS, including T lymphocyte counts, may be performed while you use Amevive.
-These tests may be used to monitor your progress or to check for side effects.
+- Lab tests, including white blood cell counts, may be performed while you use Amevive.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use Amevive with caution in the ELDERLY because they may be more sensitive to its effects.
+- Use Amevive with caution in the ELDERLY; they may be more sensitive to its effects.

-- Amevive is not recommended for use in CHILDREN; safety and effectiveness have not been confirmed.
+- Amevive is not approved for use in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you plan on becoming pregnant, discuss with your doctor the benefits and risks of using Amevive during pregnancy.
-Notify your health care provider if you become pregnant while using Amevive or within 8 weeks after stopping treatment.
-It is unknown if Amevive is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Amevive while you are pregnant.
+Notify your doctor if you become pregnant while using Amevive or within 8 weeks after stopping treatment.
+It is not known if Amevive is found in breast milk.
 Do not breast-feed while taking Amevive.